jeff502/Street-Fighter-6-Frame-Data-Discord-Bot/README.md

     for supers and ex moves use the appropriate button command (`p`, `k`, `pp`, `kk`).
     Commonly used aliases for moves and characters are supported. (roundhouse, gief, sim, lp, jab, etc) Charge moves shoud be treated as simply `46` or `28`.

+Hosting this bot yourself
+    Head to https://discord.com/developers/applications Click on New Application Name your app
+    Go to Bot
+    Click Add Bot
+    Create a .env file in your project and populate it with your discord token Go to OAuth2, URL Generator
+    Check Bot
+    Enable the relevant bot permissions (send messages, read message history, read messages/view channels, mention everyone).
+Change these if desired.
+    Head to the generated URL and add the bot to your discord server.

 Contributing